-Since its establishment as an independent department in 1952, the anesthesiology department at Columbia has continued to practice at the forefront of research and clinical anesthesiology.
+Since its establishment in 1952, the Department of Anesthesiology has practiced at the forefront of research and clinical anesthesiology.
 The department has long produced pioneers in the field, from the early visionaries such as Dr. Virginia Apgar and Dr. E.M Papper to the leaders of today.
 Since that time, graduates from our program have continued the Columbia tradition of scholarship and academic excellence, becoming department chairs, innovators and leaders in research at some of the most prestigious medical centers in the world.

-As an intern in the department of anesthesiology at Columbia, your training begins with the innovative clinical base year under the guidance of Dr. Brian Egan.
-Rotations such as the surgical-anesthesia intensive care unit, transfusion medicine, ENT, transplant surgery, pediatric cardiology, and quality assurance are just some of the rotations during intern year that are truly unique to our program and will undoubtedly provide you with a strong foundation in medicine and surgery that is essential to your future career in anesthesiology.
+As a first year resident in the department of anesthesiology at Columbia, your training begins with the innovative clinical base year under the guidance of Dr. Brian Egan.
+Rotations such as the surgical-anesthesia intensive care unit, transfusion medicine, ENT, transplant surgery, pediatric cardiology, and quality assurance are just some of the rotations during intern year that are unique to our program and will provide you with a strong foundation in medicine and surgery that is essential to your future career in anesthesiology.

 During the clinical anesthesia years, you will rotate through all of the subspecialties, gaining the confidence and clinical skills necessary for the perioperative management of any patient that you may encounter in your future career.
+The majority of your training will take place at Columbia University Medical Center-New York Presbyterian Hospital and the Children’s Hospital of New York, adjacent hospitals in Northern Manhattan with world-class reputations for innovative patient care.
+Senior residents may also choose to complete elective rotations at other institutions in the US or abroad.
 Perhaps the best part of being an anesthesiology resident at Columbia is being able to work with and learn from some of the brightest minds not only in anesthesiology but also in medicine and surgery.
-Under the guidance and clinical expertise of our faculty, we learn firsthand how to adapt and tailor our anesthetic techniques so that our surgical colleagues can continue to perform cutting edge surgical procedures.

-Class specific lectures occur once a week from 4-5pm and range from professionalism and public speaking to advanced cardiac monitoring and management of the critically ill obstetric patient.
+Class specific lectures are held daily for CA1 residents during the 1:1 month and then occur once a week from 4-5pm for the duration of training.
+Topics range from professionalism and public speaking to advanced cardiac monitoring and management of the critically ill obstetric patient.
 Dinner is provided by the department.

 Weekly Chief Rounds during the noon lunch hour involve “key word” power point presentations by residents and their faculty mentors.
 Lunch is provided by the department.

-Mock Anesthesia Oral examinations occur on a 1:1 basis in the operating rooms, during the Obstetric Anesthesia rotation, and culminate with a structured oral examination every spring.
-Thursday morning Grand Rounds with distinguished departmental faculty in addition to internationally recognized guest lecturers and “M&Ms” occur throughout the academic year.
+Mock Anesthesia Oral examinations occur on a 1:1 basis in the operating rooms, during the Obstetric Anesthesia rotation and every spring in place of Grand Rounds.
+Throughout the year, Thursday morning Grand Rounds consist of presentations by distinguished departmental faculty and internationally recognized guest lecturers as well as Morbidity and Mortality presentations by residents and fellows

 Life in New York City

-Thank you again for considering our program and please do not hesitate to contact us with any questions about our program.
+Thank you again for considering our program.
+We look forward to meeting you at one of our interview sessions.
+Please do not hesitate to contact us with any questions.